 Well, in the beginning it’s just the way I sound.
 But there are definite moments where I may have absorbed inspiration by listening to people I really find intriguing.
 Over the years those have been artists like Townes Van Zandt, Panda Bear, Gary Numan, Brian Eno’s voice.

 Q) Can you tell us a little about Ghostly International, the ethos behind it and if you have a purpose as such for the label?

 Ghostly is the first label I ever released on, and will most likely be the last.
 I met Sam Valenti in college and he shared with me his dreams of starting record label.
 Luckily, we became steadfast friends and I shared all of my music with him from the very beginning.
 The label has always been his baby, and I have little to do with the day to day business, but we are always connected on the back end of things.

-Q) How do you think your music / Ghostly has played a wider role in culture, society, politics?
+Q) How do you think your music / Ghostly has played a wider role in culture, society and politics?

 We are of an age that bridges a gap between the days before the internet and the generations raised on screens.
 I think this helps keep us somewhat in the right place culturally.
 I don’t write music for kids, but I hope I’m not too much of an alien yet in their eyes.

 It’s never an overt signal directed toward anyone.
 I’m curious what my kids will think, but I don’t alter my music for them.

 Q) Do you think about context when creating music?

 Ultimately, I make music for myself.
 The starting point is always me, in front of some music making device trying to entertain myself by creatively passing time.
 This isn’t to say ideas manifest afterward, and evolve into songs that might make me think of something in particular.
 But, it’s never an overt signal directed toward anyone.
 I’m curious what my kids will think, but I don’t alter my music for them.